 Melinda Shelley, a volunteer in our local community, understands that babies and children need books to have a real chance in life.
-Knowing that you first need to have books to be able to read to children, but that books are a luxury when you are struggling to put food on the table, Mrs Shelley has taken action to create change in Frankston North, Carrum Downs and surrounding suburbs where governments and agencies have not.
+Knowing that you first need to have books to be able to read to children, but that books are a luxury when you are struggling to put food on the table, Mrs Shelley has taken action to create change where governments and agencies have not.

 In 2016, we created the

-123Read2Me Lions Reading Action Program in partnership and
+123Read2Me Children's Literacy Project in partnership with, and

 Melinda Shelley's efforts have been recognised through:

-Our Vision is to give two (2) books a month to every child under 15 living in poverty in Australia.
-This means we will have to collect, sort, pack and ship the equivalent of 74,000+ books every day.
+Our goal is to give two (2) books a month to every child under 15 living in poverty in Australia.
+This means we will have to collect, sort, pack and ship the equivalent of 78,000+ books every day.

 With our own warehouse / distribution centre and a transport partner, we will be able to ship books across the country to every one of these children who need books.